 - Bay Leaf: adds a subtle undertone that helps enhance the other flavors within the soup.
 Be sure to remove the bay leaf before serving!

-- Combine and cook: Transfer the beef/veggie mixture to the slow cooker, then add in the broth, veggies, and bay leaf.
+- Transfer the beef/veggie mixture to the slow cooker, then add in the broth, veggies, and bay leaf.
 Cover and cook on low for 8 hours.

 Variations on this crockpot soup: